• Buildings

 Residential

 The Garner Residence is a private residence in Austin Texas, carefully fit into an old central-city neighborhood.
 Natural materials and contemporary spaces are carefully composed in conjunction with strong ideas about indoor/outdoor spaces.
 A large roof terrace offering panoramic views of Austin.
 Additional outdoor living spaces are created by a private sleeping porch off the master bedroom, and a large glass/screened porch off the living room.
 BMH recently redesigned the back of the property, adding a pool and pool shading trellis, landscape and lighting design.
-The home was featured in Luxe magazine in 2014 showcasing BMH designed spaces enhanced by collaboration with Mark Cravotta, interior designer. https://luxesource.com/luxedaily/article/an-austin-sanctuary-with-an-earthy-palette
+The home was featured in Luxe magazine showcasing BMH designed spaces enhanced by collaboration with Mark Cravotta, interior designer.

 • Kerr Residence